4 Household Products That Kill Coronavirus, According to Consumer Reports

 You’ve likely been hearing so much about this one already, hopefully you still have some good ol’ fashioned soap remaining.
 Wash your hands thoroughly with warm water and soap for 20 seconds.
 Soap works better than disinfectants if you’re attempting to destroy viruses, according to Marketwatch.
 It does this by dissolving the fat membrane so the virus becomes inactive.
 Yup, just your regular soap.
 Make sure you’re using a clean towel to dry them.
 Wash your hands immediately after touching these 10 things.

 Pass on the vodka (for cleaning purposes, at least).
 While alcohol in the percentage range of Isopropyl will do the job nicely, vodka is no match for the coronavirus.
 Tito’s Vodka even tweeted advice: “Per the Center for Disease Control and Prevention, washing hands with soap and water is the best way to get rid of germs in most situations.
-If soap and water are not readily available, you can use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.
+If soap and water are not readily available, you can use an alcohol-based hand sanitizer that contains at least 60 percent alcohol (make sure not to use one of these potentially toxic ones, though).
 Tito’s Handmade Vodka is 40 percent alcohol, and therefore does not meet the current recommendation of the CDC.”
 Next, find out the reason Clorox is so good at killing germs.